nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * The category entered will be given higher preference for sorting.
 > * By default, the sorted order is: overdue -> priority -> enddate -> startdate -> description
-> * Using 'default' as the category will revert the sorting order to the above mentioned default.
+> * Using `default` as the category will revert the sorting order to the above mentioned default.
 > * Multiple categories can be used.
 The list will be sorted in order based on which category was entered first.

 Examples: